syifbhuiyan/syifbhuiyan.github.io/about.md

 # About Me

-I am a data analyst and prospective graduate researcher focused on **Information Science** and **Human-Centered AI**.
-My work sits at the intersection of technical data analysis and social ethics—using code not just to optimize business metrics, but to audit systems and uncover sociotechnical dynamics.
+I am a data analyst and prospective graduate researcher focused on **Agricultural and Resource Economics (ARE)**.
+My work sits at the intersection of applied econometrics and agricultural finance—using code not just to optimize business metrics, but to empirically evaluate agricultural productivity, land use, and financial inclusion.

 ### Research Focus
-My interest in Information Science stems from the "black box" nature of modern digital systems.
+My interest in Resource Economics stems from my professional background in Agri-Fintech, where I integrated agricultural production data with financial metrics to refine farmer credit-scoring parameters.
 I am specifically interested in:
-1.  **Auditing Algorithms:** How do fintech models encode historical biases?
-(See my *Algorithmic Fairness* project).
+1.  **Climate & Resource Economics:** How do temperature and precipitation variances impact regional crop yields?
+(See my Panel Data Analysis project).
-2.  **Platform Economics:** How do digital platforms reshape physical neighborhoods?
-(See my *Airbnb Effect* project).
+2.  **Spatial & Land Use Economics:** How do digital platforms and policy changes reshape physical neighborhoods and housing markets?
+(See my Airbnb Effect project).
-3.  **Digital Discourse:** How does sentiment on social media reflect societal anxieties regarding AI?
-(See my *NLP project*).
+3.  **Agricultural Finance & Risk:** How can we evaluate and mitigate demographic bias in fintech lending and rural credit scoring?
+(See my Credit Risk Audit project).

 ### Research Interests
-* **Algorithmic Accountability:** Investigating bias in automated decision-making systems (e.g., credit scoring, hiring).
+* **Agricultural Finance:** Rural credit risk, Agri-Fintech, and financial inclusion.
-* **Computational Social Science:** Using digital trace data to understand housing markets and urban dynamics.
+* **Applied Econometrics:** Two-way fixed-effects panel data, spatial data integration, and causal inference.
-* **Information Ethics:** Analyzing the "FAccT" (Fairness, Accountability, and Transparency) principles in fintech.
+* **Resource & Spatial Economics:** Housing markets, land use, and climate variances.

 ### Technical & Methodological Toolkit
 I combine statistical rigor with data engineering skills to handle complex datasets.